 Saint Sebastian of Sokhota, Poshekhonye, founded a monastery in honor of the Transfiguration of the Lord, located at the River Sokhota, 90 versts from the city of Romanov (now Tutaev) in the Yaroslav district.
 The monks of the monastery themselves cultivated the soil and ate through the work of their own hands.
 The founder of the monastery taught the ascetics this by his own example and guidance.
-St Sebastian reposed about the year 1500.
+Saint Sebastian reposed about the year 1500.

 The Transfiguration monastery on the River Sokhota was later annexed to the Cherepovets Ascension monastery, and in 1764 closed down.
-In the mid-nineteenth century a stone church was built over the relics of St Sebastian.
+In the mid-nineteenth century a stone church was built over the relics of Saint Sebastian.
 The saint is also commemorated on December 18. .